DrRSatzteil/mayan-comdirect/README.md

 - `COMDIRECT_ZUGANGSNUMMER`: Comdirect Zugangsnummer (Access number)
 - `COMDIRECT_PIN`: Comdirect PIN

 **!!!
 Important !!!** For simplicity I use pickle to store the API state between API calls which is not necessarily secure.
-Therefore For security reasons make sure that the redis instance behind the REDIS_CACHE_URL is safely configured as it may be used to inject arbitrary code otherwise.
+Therefore please make sure that the redis instance behind the REDIS_CACHE_URL is safely configured as it may be used to inject arbitrary code otherwise.

 ### 3. mayan-comdirect-keepalive